Ana Lydia Vega

 Ana Lydia Vega (born December 6, 1946, Santurce, Puerto Rico) is a Puerto Rican writer.

 Biography

 Her parents were Virgilio Vega, an "oral poet" from Coamo, Puerto Rico, and Doña María Santana, a teacher from the town of Arroyo.
-She went to school at the Academia del Sagrado Corazón in Santurce, and studied at the University of Puerto Rico, receiving a bachelor's degree in 1968.
-She went on to study at the University of Provence, France, receiving a master's degree in French literature in 1971, and a doctorate in French literature in 1978.
+She went to school at the Academia del Sagrado Corazón in Santurce, and studied at the University of Puerto Rico, earning a bachelor's degree in 1968.
+She went on to study at the University of Provence, France, earning a master's degree in French literature in 1971, and a doctorate in French literature in 1978.
 She has received the Premio Casa de las Américas (1982) and the Premio Juan Rulfo (1984).
-In 1985 she was selected as the "Author of the Year" by the Puerto Rico Society of Authors.
+In 1985, she was selected as "Author of the Year" by the Puerto Rico Society of Authors.
 Vega was a professor of French literature and Caribbean studies at the University of Puerto Rico, Rio Piedras, and retired later.